qdrant/landing_page/qdrant-landing/content/documentation/guides/installation.md

 You can also use [Docker Compose](https://docs.docker.com/compose/) to run Qdrant.

-Here is an example compose file for a single node Qdrant cluster with custom configuration:
+Here is an example customized compose file for a single node Qdrant cluster:

 ```yaml
 services: